mongodb/docs/source/includes/fact-mapping-options-configure-fields.rst

    - Change field names.

-   - Include or exclude a field from your sync job by clicking the :icon-fa5:`check-square` icon next to the field name.
+   - Include or exclude a field from your migration job by clicking the :icon-fa5:`check-square` icon next to the field name.